Furstenberg systems of bounded multiplicative functions and applications: The structure of Furstenberg systems of multiplicative functions

 where we let $F_{h,-k}:=\overline{F_{h,k}}$ for $h\in \Z$ and $k\in \{1, \ldots, \ell\}$.
 Since the algebra generated by the functions $F_{h,1}, \ldots, F_{h,\ell}, \overline{F_{h,1}}, \ldots, \overline{F_{h,\ell}}$, $h\in \Z$, is dense in $C(X)$ with the uniform topology, the claim follows.

 Therefore, $\pi\colon (X^\Z,\wt\mu_d,S)\to (X,\mu,T)$ is a factor map and the proof is complete. \end{proof}

-We thus wish to obtain structural results for the systems $(X^\Z,\wt\mu_d,S)$.
+Our next task is to obtain structural results for the systems $(X^\Z,\wt\mu_d,S)$.
 This crucially depends on the following result from \cite{FH18} which deals with the case where $d=1$: \begin{theorem} Let $(X,\mu,T)$ be a system.
 Then the system $(X^\Z,\wt\mu_1,S)$ \begin{enumerate} \item has no irrational spectrum;

 \item has ergodic components isomorphic to direct products of infinite-step nilsystems and Bernoulli systems. \end{enumerate} \end{theorem} \begin{remark} The infinite-step nilsystems and the Bernoulli systems are allowed to be trivial. \end{remark}